 Dress tidy.
 There used to be very conservative expectations for ice skating test attire; plain black skating dress for girls/ladies and black skating trousers and top for boys/gents and zero decoration.
 These days bright colours and bling aren’t frowned upon, but the body outline must be clean with well fitted sleeves/top/trousers.
 This is to reflect that you are taking part in a sport activity where body lines are important.
 It’s a good idea to make sure hair is tidy too.

-Get ready to hear a pin drop – During your Field Moves or Elements test be ready for the extreme quiet.
+Get ready to hear a pin drop – During your Skills or Elements test be ready for the extreme quiet.
 You’ll hear your blade noises more than ever before!
 It’s a good idea to have skated on a “quiet” session before the big day if your rink usually has background music playing whenever someone isn’t playing their routines.
 That way the quiet rink won’t be too unsettling and you can even work with your coach on getting blade noise down, especially those pesky toe pick scrapes!

 The quiet can also extend to while you’re skating a Free Programme, as spectators will feel obliged to maintain the hushed atmosphere.
 If you’re used to getting applause for your jumps/spins, this phenomenon can feel odd, almost as though people are being rude and ignoring you.
 They’re not, everything is fine.

 Re-skate Psychology – think positive.
 If you’ve been awarded a re-skate, you are close to a pass mark and the judge wants to give you a chance to nail your correction.
 See it for what it is, an opportunity rather than a poisoned chalice.